Pair of Shipwreck Sawankhalok Jarlets | 1368-1644

 - Barnacle and mussel accretions from shipwreck recovery

-- One jarlet with original National Museum of the Philippines label
+- One jarlet bearing a National Museum of the Philippines label

 Cultural Significance